ggubii/cprg-218-lab-2-recipe/recipes.md

 1. Sift the matcha powder into a mug.
 2. Add the hot water and whisk until no lumps remain.
 Stir in the honey.
 3. Add the milk and either whisk to combine or use a milk frother; serve immediately.

+why does fruits haters cant drive? because they don't avocado!